 The other side of Eva’s family also had some cinematic form.
 Indeed, it could be said that cinema actually brought about her birth.
 Back in the late 1950s, the French auteur Robert Bresson was putting together a movie called Pickpocket, to be co-funded by Svensk Filmindustri.
 In order to receive these Swedish funds, he was required to cast several Swedish actors, and one of these was Marika Green, Walter’s older sister, then a student.
 She’d play the horribly treated girlfriend of the compulsive, self-destructive anti-hero, redeeming him in the end (the movie would be a huge influence of Paul Schrader’s Taxi Driver).
 Come the mid-Sixties, Bresson was making his classic Au Hasard, Balthazar for the same companies and once again needed Swedes.
 Getting in touch with the Green family – the only Swedes he knew in Paris – he came upon Walter who, Bresson being famed for his use of non-actors, was quickly cast.
 At the same time, Godard was making Masculin, Feminin, a production also funded by Svensk Filmindustri.
 The cast and crew of the two movies would come into close contact, Godard getting it on with Balthazar star Anna Wiazemsky and Walter Green with Marlene Jobert.

 So, given her family’s background, it was not surprising that Eva Green should become an actress.
 But there was more to it than that – the controversial nature of her debut would also echo her family’s thespian past.
 In Rider On the Rain, Marlene Jobert had been raped by an escaped maniac, then killed him and lost her mind.
-In Maurice Pialat’s 1972 classic Nous Ne Vieillirons Pas Ensemble she’d been the confused and terrified mistress of a crazed and brutal film-maker.
+In Maurice Pialat’s 1972 classic Nous Ne Vieillirons Pas Ensemble she’d been the confused and terrified mistress of a crazed and brutal film-maker (by Broderick at dh store).
 Both performances had caused a furore.
 Marika Green, meanwhile, who’d appeared in the title role of The Girl Across The Way, co-written by Roman Polanski, and alongside Jobert in Rider On The Rain, would also score a meaty role in Emmanuelle, a slice of soft-porn silliness that became France’s biggest box office hit ever.
 Here Sylvia Kristel, playing the young wife of a diplomat, would seek erotic redemption in the arms of many, including Green’s lesbian archaeologist, before discovering that the ultimate turn-on is to be taken from behind by a sweaty Thai boxer.
 As if we didn’t already know that.
 Given these performances, and more, it was near-predictable that Eva’s debut, The Dreamers, should be so sexually explicit.

 As an aside, the entertainment gene would also be shared by two of Eva’s cousins.
 Marlene’s sister, Christiane, would be mother to Elsa Lunghini.